RoySegall/gizra.com/src/_posts/2018-02-01-Travis-speed.md

 ## Takeaway

-Working on such improvements have benefits of many kind.
+Working on such improvements have benefits of many kinds.
 The entire development team can benefit from the shorter queues and faster merges therefore, and you can go ahead and apply part of the optimizations to your local environment, especially if you dig deep into database performance optimization and make the things paralell.
-And even more, clients love to hear that you are going to speed up their sites, practise can be transferred there, but with different tools and best practises.
-More to come in further blog posts.
+And even more, clients love to hear that you are going to speed up their sites, practise can be transferred there, but with different tools and best practices.